fbunc/golden_ratio_mod_13_structure/time_and_symbols.md

 They chose a ring together and a Lucky number and started walking life together as one.

-Also the numbers world friends had insights:
+Also the numbers had insights:

 $e$ met true potential and saw $exp()$ in the mirror.